DIAG-Robotics-Lab/ismpc/README.md

 *Robotics and Autonomous Systems*, 2023

-# Implementation
+# Setup
 You need a Python installation and some dependencis.
-If using PIP, you can run the following
+If using pip, you can run the following
 ```
 pip install dartpy casadi scipy matplotlib osqp
 ```
-You need dartpy 0.2, if pip does not allow you to install this version on your system, you might want to use conda
+You need dartpy 0.2, if pip does not allow you to install this version on your system, you probably need to upgrade to Python 3.12 or use conda

 To run the simulation
 ```
 python simulation.py
 ```
+then press spacebar to start it